alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2018-08-24-logistic-regression.markdown

 - One under the logistic regression for drawing and validating how probabilities change for various fractions of Snoring, Smoking and Obese predictor variables.
 - One under the linear regression to validate how many standard deviations the observed ratio (probability) is from the theoretical probability obtained from the logistic regression.
 That is, assuming the probabilities from the regression are correct, how likely it is to have observed the value we have observed.
 For this, we used the theoretical mean and variance for the *binomial distribution*, `mean = sample_size * p` and `variance = sample_size * p * (1-p)`

-First run, the results without taking into consideration the sample size:
+First run, the results without taking into consideration the sample size: [Logistic Regression]({{site.url}}/assets/logistic_regression_6.png)

 ![Logistic Regression]({{site.url}}/assets/logistic_regression_6.png)

-The second time, we took into consideration the sample size by weightning the square of the residuals with the sample size when computing the square sum of the residuals we want to minimize.
+The second time we took into consideration the sample size by weightning the square of the residuals with the sample size when computing the square sum of the residuals we want to minimize.
 This is equivalent to having 1 row in the regression for each men that was considered in the regression.
 We see that this also minimizes the sum of the square standard scores, meaning that the results are now closer to the reality that was observed in the field.
 As a side note, I tried computing the `Bs` by minimizing directly the sum of the square standard scores and the results were very close to the ones predicted by the logistic regression.
+[Weighted Logistic Regression]({{site.url}}/assets/logistic_regression_7.png)

 ![Weighted Logistic Regression]({{site.url}}/assets/logistic_regression_7.png)